aniva/theperfectkitebar/hardware/quick_release/README.md

 | [`qr-case_m4_sls.stl`](./4mm_bolt/titanium_gr5_0.125_0.187in/variant_6/qr-case_m4_sls.stl) | Material 3201PA-F Nylon or 1172Pro Nylon | 1 piece |
 | [`slider-rope-wheel_7x12.5.stl`](./4mm_bolt/titanium_gr5_0.125_0.187in/variant_6/slider-rope-wheel_7x12.5.stl) | Material 3201PA-F Nylon or 1172Pro Nylon | 1 piece |

-Additional parts procured from hardware suppliers, e.g. aliexpress.com or [macmastercarr](https://www.mcmaster.com/)
+Additional parts can be procured from hardware suppliers such as aliexpress.com or McMaster-Carr.

-Marine grade stainless bolts M4 lengh of 25mm - 2 pieces and 2 nuts.
+- Marine-grade stainless steel M4 bolts, 25mm in length (2 pieces) and 2 nuts.
-Titanium tube for two spacers of 13mm with OD 6mm and ID 4mm.
+- Titanium tube for two 13mm spacers with an outer diameter (OD) of 6mm and an inner diameter (ID) of 4mm.

 ### Variant 5 M6

-This variant uses a permanent (e.g.,using Loctite Threadlocker Red) M6 bolt and nut to attach to the harness's sliding rope
+This variant uses a permanent M6 bolt and nut to attach to the harness's sliding rope.
+It is recommended to use a thread-locking fluid (e.g., Loctite Threadlocker Red) to secure the nut.

-Parts needed to build **M6** version of this variant.
+Parts needed to build the **M6** version of this variant.

 From any laser/waterjet cutting service (e.g., SendCutSend)